Metriorhynchidae: List of genera

 The type genus of the family Metriorhynchidae is Metriorhynchus from the Middle to Late Jurassic.
 Other genera included within this family are Cricosaurus, Geosaurus, and Dakosaurus.
 Though once considered a metriorhynchid, Teleidosaurus has since been found to be slightly more distantly related to these animals within the superfamily Metriorhynchoidea.

 Within this family, the genus Neustosaurus and Enaliosuchus are considered nomen dubium ("doubtful name").

 The genus Capelliniosuchus was once thought to be a metriorhynchid similar to Dakosaurus.
 However, it was later found to be a mosasaur.

+Subclades

+Summary of the phylogenetic definitions of metriorhynchid subclades shown in the classification section.
+These are based on Young and colleagues 2024.